alchemical-lich/alchemical-lich.github.io/_posts/2024-3-17-PF2e-Campaign.md

 - The group decides to explore the Morlock territory to the South.
 They find some new traps left by the Morlocks.
 In a former kitchen to the West, they find a make-shift shrine of a female figure.
 They secure the offerings (several interesting gems) and find a secret door to the North.

 - Through the secret door, a narrow corridor is revealed.
-Alcoved filled with stone sarcophagi line the walls.
+Alcoves filled with stone sarcophagi line the walls.
 Arryn takes the lead, looking for traps.
 As he was scanning the floor in front of hime, a shadowy being emerges from a sarcophagus and drains him from his life force.
 The others rush to his aid and the group dispatches the shadow being.